ben5049/Keyboard/Documentation/Future changes.md

 * Move status LEDs.
 * Solder Neopixels correctly >:(.
 * Wireless?
-* Use SBU channels for communication between keyboards?
+* Use UART over SBU channels for communication between keyboards?
 This would require swapping the channels to account for different cable rotations.
+* BIOS mode where USB hubs are bypassed

 ### Case V2: